 Overarching Need as identified in School Culture, Climate and Safety CNA Section 3.2 Root Cause # 1 lack of knowledge and understanding of how to successfully teach diverse learners Students lack understanding of the diversity of their peers Students lack an understanding of how to use their leadership skills in the classroom and how to use leadership to become college and career ready.
-Goal Improve school culture, climate and safety for faculty, students and parents as measured by the 2021 school climate surveys
+Goal Improve school culture, climate and safety for faculty, students and parents as measured by the 2022-2023 school climate surveys

 Action Step Provide professional development to increase understanding of cultural diversity and

 Leader in Me

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Systems Coherent Instruction

 Method for Monitoring Sign in Sheets and Agendas

+Implementation

+Method for Monitoring Student growth in the Leader in Me Program.

-Implementation and Effectiveness
+Effectiveness

 Position/Role Responsible Administration and Teachers

 Timeline for Implementation Yearly